SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Experiments

-The results for all baselines are shown in Table~\ref{tab:benchmark}.
-As expected, we observe that our simple baselines of predicting the most frequent class and CBOW do not perform well overall, achieving near chance performance for several of the tasks.
-Using BERT increases the average SuperGLUE score by 17 points.
-On CB, we achieve strong accuracy and F1 scores of 84.4 and 80.6 respectively.
-On MultiRC, we get a fairly low EM score, likely because we are modeling each question-answer pair independently of other potential answers to that question.
-We get further gains by training on related tasks like MultiNLI and SWAG.
+Table~\ref{tab:benchmark} shows results for all baselines.
+The most frequent class and CBOW baselines do not perform well overall, achieving near chance performance for several of the tasks.
+Using BERT increases the average SuperGLUE score by 25 points, attaining significant gains on all of the benchmark tasks, particularly MultiRC, ReCoRD, and RTE.
+On WSC, BERT actually performs worse than the simple baselines, likely due to the small size of the dataset and the lack of data augmentation.
+Using MultiNLI as an additional source of supervision for BoolQ, CB, and RTE leads to a 2-5 point improvement on all tasks.
+Using SWAG as a transfer task for COPA sees an 8 point improvement.

-However, our best pretraining baselines still lag substantially behind human performance.
-On average, there is 20 point gap between \textsc{BERT++} and human performance on SuperGLUE.
-The largest of the gaps is on WSC, with a 32.5 point accuracy difference between the best model and human performance.
-The smallest margins are on CB,RTE WiC with respctive gaps of 11.8, 10.9, and 9.6 points.
+Our best baselines still lag substantially behind human performance.
+On average, there is a nearly 20 point gap between \textsc{BERT++} and human performance.
+The largest gap is on WSC, with a 35 point difference between the best model and human performance.
+The smallest margins are on BoolQ, CB, RTE, and WiC, with gaps of around 10 points on each of these.
+We believe these gaps will be challenging to close: On WSC and COPA, human performance is perfect.

-While overall there is headroom on SuperGLUE, this gap is not \textit{massive}, even though our design principles for SuperGLUE aim to maximize difficulty and we only included the hardest tasks from among those submitted.
-We believe this a reflection of the fact that current state-of-the-art models, like BERT, are genuinely fairly effective at sentence understanding in non-adversarial settings.

-Ultimately though, we do believe this gap will be challenging to close.
-On WSC and COPA, human performance is perfect.
 On three other tasks, it is in the mid-to-high 90s.
-Given the estimated headroom, there is plenty of space to test new creative approaches on a broad suite of difficult NLP tasks with SuperGLUE.
+On the diagnostics, all models continue to lag significantly behind humans.
+Though all models obtain near perfect gender parity scores on Winogender, this is due to the fact that they are obtaining accuracy near that of random guessing.